So, it’s time to get a new PC. Maybe you’re starting a new career. Maybe you’re an experienced pro, but your old rig is no longer up to the job.

 Nowadays, just about every manufacturer sources their parts from a variety of sources, but Dell was the first.

-If you want to save a few bucks, Dell also manufactures other, pared-down variants of the G5 that use more affordable components.
+Dell also manufactures pared-down variants of their most popular series “G5” that use more affordable components.
 Check out their website for more info and configurations.

 HP (formerly Hewlett-Packard) has been manufacturing technology since modern computers were even a thing.

 Most of HP’s computers are designed for business and office use, and their “workstation” line of PCs are quite overprices and fitted with components that are heavily overpriced.